Launch a Campaign

 3. Review

-A practising lawyer with litigation experience from Article Two will suggest feedback for lawyers to consider, with client instructions if necessary.
+Article Two will suggest feedback for lawyers to consider, with client instructions if necessary.
 Resubmit the form and wait for confirmation that the campaign has been listed!

 4. Share